rm511130/Install-PCF-on-GCP-using-Concourse/README.md

 </details>

-Well done!
-You have the Terraform CLI installed.
-Another pre-requisite has been met.

 ### Installation of Python 2.7

 * Pyhton 2.7.x is a pre-requisite for the installation of the gcloud CLI, so you need to check whether you have Python